 And since l-theanine is relaxing, it won’t leave you edgy.

-This unique caffeine-enhancing property makes l-theanine a popular supplement with those seeking optimal mental performance.
+This unique caffeine-enhancing property makes l-theanine a popular supplement for those seeking optimal mental performance.

 Some college students and biohackers use this caffeine-theanine combination in place of smart drugs.